 321 million searches each year.

 Holidays can boost your traffic and sales, but you have to do it correctly.
-That is why you need to use Pinterest Ads.
+That’s only one of the benefits of Pinterest Ads.
 Pins “live” longer, so promoted pins will just give you the exposure you need for your business.

 Remember that content and the correct keywords are extremely important in promoting your business on Pinterest.

 83% of pinners state that they made purchases after the customer saw the content.

 What does this tell you?
 That you have to understand how content on Pinterest works and what it really means.